Abhiwarkar/todo-app/README.md

 - Tablet: Adjusted spacing and element sizes
 - Mobile: Stacked layout with optimized touch targets

-## 🚧 Future Enhancements

-Planned features for future versions:
-- Task categories/tags
-- Due dates and reminders
-- Search and filter capabilities
-- Dark/light theme toggle
-- Drag and drop reordering
-- Cloud synchronization

-## 🙏 Acknowledgements

-- React team for the amazing library
-- Vite team for the lightning-fast build tool
-- Font providers for the beautiful typography
-- The open-source community for inspiration

----

 Made with ❤️ by Abhishek Hiwarkar